AxonC/university-sdi-project/documentation/trekstar-documentation.md

 ![Visual representation of the application asking for a keyword](images/user-guide/maintenance-mode/add-project-keywords.png)

-As you can see in Figure 16, there are more options available to you, these are the options associated with [Maintenance Mode](#using-maintenance-mode), therefore you can find more information by reading the [Maintenance Mode](#using-maintenance-mode) section of this user guide.
+As you can see in CHANGEFIGUREVALUE, there are more options available to you, these are the options associated with [Maintenance Mode](#using-maintenance-mode), therefore you can find more information by reading the [Maintenance Mode](#using-maintenance-mode) section of this user guide.

 \newpage